How to manage inappropriate urination in cats

 The term “inappropriate elimination” is not a specific condition or illness; rather, it’s a category of toileting issues that usually have a medical or behavioural cause.
 It has also been termed as “undesirable elimination behaviour” by some animal behavioural experts, who see these urinating behaviours as not “inappropriate” for the cat – only for the owner.
 This is because cats urinate for two distinct reasons – voiding and urine marking – both of which are “normal” cat behaviours.

-In most cases, inappropriate urination results from one of the following circumstances: a difficulty in urine voiding, an uptake or increase of urine marking, or an aversion to the litter tray.
+In most cases, inappropriate urination results from one of the following circumstances: an infection or inflammation in the bladder causing an increased urge to urinate, difficulty in urine voiding, an increase of urine marking, or an aversion to the litter tray.
+A visit to the vet to discuss the behaviours and circumstances surrounding the inappropriate urination, a physical examination and assessment of your cat’s urine will identify the most likely culprit.

 Voiding difficulties

 Voiding entails emptying the bladder because it feels full.
-The cat voids in a squatting position.
 Cats that cannot void urine normally may try to urinate often, but urination is slow and painful and only a small amount of urine is expelled.
 When the bladder does not empty properly, it can become stretched out and begin to overflow and leak, and over time the cat may develop incontinence.
-Often, the cat with a voiding difficulty cannot reach the litter tray in time and consequently, inappropriate urination occurs.
+Often, the cat with a voiding difficulty cannot reach the litter tray in time and consequently, inappropriate urination occurs in the form of incontinence.

 Urine marking behaviour